jinghuazhao/PW-pipeline/README.md

 Their features are briefly described as follows.

 1. **MAGENTA**.
-To quote Segre, et al. (2010): ``First, DNA variants, e.g. single-nucleotide polymorphisms (SNPs), are mapped onto genes.
+Segre, et al. (2010) describes how it works: ``First, DNA variants, e.g. single-nucleotide polymorphisms (SNPs), are mapped onto genes.
 Second, each gene is assigned a gene association score that is a function of its regional SNP association p-values.
 Third, confounding effects on gene association scores are identified and corrected for, without requiring genotype data (enabling use of meta-analyses or other types of GWA studies where only variant association statistics are available).
 Fourth, a Gene Set Enrichment Analysis (GSEA)-like statistical test is applied to predefined biologically relevant gene sets to determine whether any of the gene sets are enriched for highly ranked gene association scores compared to randomly sampled gene sets of identical size from the genome.`` It maps SNPs to genes taking 110 Kb upstream and 40 Kb downstream of each gene as extended boundaries to include regulatory regions.
 Each gene is then assigned a genetic set (GS) score, which is the P-value of the most significant SNP within the gene’s extended boundaries, corrected for potential confounding factors of physical and genetic properties of genes through a step-wise multiple linear regression:

    * the physical size of the gene
    * number of SNPs per kilobase for each gene